underlines/awesome-ml/llm-tools.md

 -   [ragas](https://github.com/explodinggradients/ragas) RAG assessment: an evaluation framework for Retrieval Augmented Generation pipelines
 -   [ToolQA](https://github.com/night-chen/ToolQA) an evaluation framework for RAG and Tool LLM pipelines
 -   [Swiss Army Llama](https://github.com/Dicklesworthstone/swiss_army_llama) FastAPI service for semantic text search using precomputed embeddings and advanced similarity measures, with built-in support for various file types through textract
+-   [Quivr](https://github.com/StanGirard/quivr) Dump all your files and thoughts into your private GenerativeAI Second Brain and chat with it
+-   [anything-llm](https://github.com/Mintplex-Labs/anything-llm) A document chatbot to chat with anything, for any commercial or open LLM and vector DB

 ## Browser Extensions